codydunne/safelinks-cleaner/README.md

-# Safe Links and URL Defense Cleaner
+# Safe Links and URL Defense Cleaner for Edge

 This Edge extension removes the link rewriting added by Microsoft Defender for Office 365 Advanced Threat Protection and Proofpoint Essentials URL Defense.